-Latin caelum means both 'the heavens' (from the same root as 'celestial'), and 'sculptor's chisel', or burin; an engraving tool for metals.
+Latin caelum means both 'the heavens' (from the same root as 'celestial'), and 'sculptor's chisel', or burin; an engraving tool for metals and stone.
 It is this instrument that La Caille had in mind when he named this constellation.

 The word 'sky', often used to translate Latin caelum, is a cognate of Latin scutum, shield.
 Scutum is another constellation.
 Our word 'sky' comes from an Old Norse word, sky, which means 'cloud'.
 The word Caelum, on the other hand, is related to German heiter, which is translated 'clear, shining, cloudless'.
 The word celestial derives from Latin caelum; 'celestial' in English seems to refer to objects above the clouds; celestial beings are heavenly beings, meaning a god or angel, planets and stars are celestial bodies.
 The Roman counterpart for Greek Uranus is Caelus.